The NZ Student Money Guide (Survive and Thrive on a Budget)

 The emergency fund

-Even as a student, try to build a $500 buffer.
+Even as a student, try to build a $500 buffer (the start of an emergency fund).
 This covers:

 - Unexpected car repair